62832/PearlWithNoChunk/README.md

 Tiny\* utility mod that disables chunk loading for Ender Pearls in Minecraft 1.21.3 and beyond, should other conventional modded solutions for chunk-loading be preferred.

 *\*Literally only a single Mixin class.
-99.9% of the final JAR's file size comes from the (dated and stupid joke) icon you see above.*
+About 80% of the final JAR's file size comes from the (dated and stupid joke) icon you see above.*